mozilla/ecosystem-platform/docs/fxa-engineering/fxa-dev-process.md

       one can be created at the appropriate point in history and pushed.
-      After the patch has been tagged (see below), the train branch can then be merged to `master`.
+      After the patch has been tagged (see below), the train branch can then be merged to `main`.
       Commits should not be cherry-picked
-      between train branches and `master`.
+      between train branches and `main`.

 ## Browser Support
 `Last updated: Aug 15, 2019`